Gaz (candy): Nowruz

 Celebrations such as Nowruz, the Persian New Year, feature gaz.
 During the Nowruz holiday, family and friends visit each other's homes and, typically, the host offers fruits and sweets to their guests.
 Served with sherbet or tea, gaz is a favorite delicacy and a much-appreciated gift as it helps to ensure that a household will have ample snacks to serve all holiday visitors.

+In different regions

+The dessert is made in Iraq and Iraqi Kurdistan where it is known under different local names, like and (من السما).